gripani/AutoPlot/README.md

 python setup.py build
 python setup.py install
 ```
-move the wheel file into the templates folder of WebApp
+move the wheel file into the static folder in WebApp

 Usage: